I married the love of my life…who was also a little afraid of the outdoors.

 Here I will destroy your fears of the outdoors and highlight some of the actual dangers most people dismiss (but can be avoided with some knowledge!)

-Like I said in the introduction, I don’t want anything to do with snakes but also snakes want nothing to do with you.
+Like I said before, I don’t want anything to do with snakes but also snakes want nothing to do with you.
 You are big, they are small, and they will avoid you if possible (even the poisonous ones).

 So why do people still get bit?